 Emma supported the Waipā District Council in developing their 2021-2031 Long Term Plan.
 This involved input into project planning and management, strategy and policy development and review, preparation of documentation for executive team review and Council workshops, submission processing and analysis, and providing guidance and advice on LTP process to Council staff.
 Emma also assisted Ruapehu District Council with the development of their non-financial assumptions in 2023, and Waitomo District Council in their project planning preparation for their 2024-2034 LTP.

 Emma led the delivery of three omnibus Reserve Management Plans for Thames-Coromandel District Council between 2020 and 2022.
 This includes drafting and reviewing documentation, managing contractors, following the Reserves Act 1977 procedure for classifying land, providing updates to elected members, and delivering stakeholder, including iwi and Māori, engagement.

-Emma is qualified in PRINCE2 Foundation for Project Management, has undertaken Civil Defence Training with a focus on community welfare and has studied Tikanga Maori at Te Wānaga o Aotearoa.
-She is an associate member of SOLGM and regularly attends the annual Community Plan Forum.
+Emma is qualified in PRINCE2 Foundation for Project Management, has undertaken civil defence training with a focus on community welfare, and has a Certificate of Tikanga Māori from Te Wānaga o Aotearoa.
+She is an associate member of Taituarā and regularly attends the annual Community Plan Forum.